-In this article we will learn to accept what is and the power of acceptance.
+In this article we will learn to accept what is, the power of acceptance and peaceful living.

 We often worry about things that never really happen.
 We bring baggage from our past to the fore that causes suffering and we can worry about future outcomes resulting in anxiety.
 It is important for us to learn to accept what is and sometimes take life as it comes.
 This does not mean we should live our lives without direction, but if we focus on an end outcome we may miss the beauty a long the way.

 Accepting what is, is not the same as accepting bad behavior from another towards you.
 Self-acceptance is not the same as low self-worth in any form.
 We can remain strong and tell someone that their behavior is unacceptable but we may accept them at present for who that person is without stressing about changing them.
 If someone beeps their car horn, we can accept that this person is having a bad day, and we can choose not to allow that negativity to come into our boundary.

 Once we begin to understand the power of acceptance and choose to use our energy on things that really matter to us, we can live a much happier life and start on our path towards peaceful living. .
 If we can remove the barriers to happiness such as trying to control everything and worrying about the past and the future; we can begin to invite happiness into our world.